BB2ME #2 – Make sure you are brave in the wilderness

 How I incorporated this billboard into my life

-Brene’s book includes thoughts and insights about the wilderness based on her research.
+Based on her research, Brene’s book includes thoughts and insights about the wilderness.
 It was great food for thought as I spent several days contemplating my new direction.
-I made some key decisions and moved out.
+I made some critical decisions and moved out.
 Rather than retreat – I moved forward…bravely.
 Everything has not gone right, but I am pleased with the results.
 I am in a better place.
-In part because of Brene’s book which is well worth reading.
+In part because of Brene’s book, which is well worth reading.
 I like how it ends.

 There will be times when standing alone feels too hard, too scary, and we’ll doubt our ability to make our way through the uncertainty.
 Someone, somewhere, will say, “Don’t do it. you don’t have what it takes to survive the wilderness.”
 This is when you reach deep into your wild heart and remind yourself, “I am the wilderness.”